OpenVidu Meet Direct Link Tutorial#

 - Serve static files from the

-application is initialized.
-CORS is allowed, JSON body parsing is enabled, and static files are served from the public
+Then the express application is initialized.
+CORS is allowed, JSON body parsing is enabled, and static files are served from the public directory.

 Now let's see the code of each endpoint: